oss-generic/process/codingStandards/AdditionalGuidelines-Java.md

        p.email = email;
    }
    ```

+   While the guidelines above delay parameter validation until the value is about to be used in a damage-causing manner,
+   that should not be confused with _user input_ validation, which should be validated as early as possible.

 1. **Validate arguments at boundaries of major components.**

    Detecting invalid arguments at boundaries of major component (e.g. between front-end and back-end) before they
-   propagate from one component to another spares the 'victim' component from unnecessary debugging efforts.
+   propagate from one component to another spares the latter component from unnecessary debugging efforts.

 ## Using assertions